aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 #### Transaction Interface

 ##### Transaction Data Structure and Function Realization List
-A transaction is a signed message, transmitted through the blockchain network, and recorded on the blockchain.
+A transaction is a signed message, transmitted through the blockchain network and recorded on the blockchain.
 The functions of transaction interfaces provided by different blockchains are basically the same.

 For Ethereum/PlatON/PlatONE/FISCO BCOS: